Knee replacement: Pre-operative preparation

 To indicate knee replacement in case of osteoarthritis, its radiographic classification and severity of symptoms both should be substantial.
 Such radiography should consist of weightbearing X-rays of both knees: AP, lateral, and 30 degrees of flexion.
 AP and lateral views may not show joint space narrowing, but the 30-degree flexion view is most sensitive for narrowing.
-Full-length projections also are used in order to adjust the prosthesis to provide a neutral angle for the distal lower extremity.
-Two angles used for this purpose are:
+Full-length projections are also used in order to adjust the prosthesis to provide a neutral angle for the distal lower extremity.